yarnpkg/berry/packages/plugin-compat/extra/README.md

 As the TypeScript repo uses Volta to pin the node and npm versions used to build it, installing Volta is recommended to ensure consistent builds.
 If Volta is not installed, the generator script only switches the npm version by running npm via Corepack.
 A warning is printed in this case.

 If you already have a local clone of `yarnpkg/TypeScript`, you can use git's alternates mechanism to allow git to find objects in the local clone, via the `GIT_ALTERNATE_OBJECT_DIRECTORIES` environment variable.
 This way, you can generate patches using commits in the local clone.
 The local clone is also used to speed up the script's cloning and fetching operations.
-However, do note that PRs that update the patch should only reference public commits in `yarnpkg/Typescript` or our CI checks will fail on the PR.
+However, do note that PRs that update the patches should only reference public commits in `yarnpkg/Typescript` or our CI checks will fail on the PR.